 Many young people become homeless because they can no longer stay in their family home.
-It might be because there physically isn’t enough space at home, that your parents are no longer around or that it's unsafe and you are experiencing violence, abuse or threatening behaviour.
+It might be because there physically isn’t enough space, that your parents are no longer around or it's simply unsafe and you are experiencing violence, abuse or threatening behaviour.

 If you’re likely to become homeless in the next 56 days, your council should class you as being ‘threatened with homelessness’.
 You can approach them for help and advice before you have to move out.
 They will advise you on your housing options and may also offer other services like family mediation.